Jun

 Wycliffe died of a stroke, as did Luther.

-About Martin Luther, it should be remembered that he once described James as “an epistle of straw” because the writings of James contradicted Luther’s own theology.
-This is dangerously close to, if not precisely, blasphemy against the Holy Ghost, an unforgivable offence (ref.
+About Martin Luther, it should be remembered that he once described James as “an epistle of straw” because the writings of James contradicted his own theology.
+This was dangerously close to, if not precisely, blasphemy against the Holy Ghost, an unforgivable offence (ref.
 Matthew 12:31-32).

 … All manner of sin and blasphemy shall be forgiven unto men: but the blasphemy against the Holy Ghost shall not be forgiven unto men.
 And whosoever speaketh a word against the Son of man, it shall be forgiven him: but whosoever speaketh against the Holy Ghost, it shall not be forgiven him, neither in this world, neither in the world to come.